Niir Project Consultancy Services

 Critical control points (CCPs):

-Sensory & color: Use objective color metrics for berry SKUs; develop a reference library to keep releases consistent across seasons.
-Powders oxidize rapidly—maximize light/oxygen barriers.
+Sensory and color: Objective color metrics for berry SKUs; build a color metric reference library to ensure correct releases across seasons; powders oxidize quickly, but light/oxygen barriers can further increase shelf-life.

 Sourcing, Seasonality & Sustainability